icure/medtech-docs/sdks/how-to/how-to-manage-patients.md

 ## How to get a list of Patient ids&#8239;?

 In some circumstances, you might want to get a list of `Patient` ids instead of the `Patient` entities themselves.
-To do so, you can use the `matchPatients` method on the `PatientApi`.
+To do so, you can use the `matchBy` method on the `PatientApi`.
 This method takes one parameter: the filter object.

 <!-- file://code-samples/{{sdk}}/how-to/patients/index.mts snippet:get a list of patient ids-->
 ```typescript